Lujipeka: Career

-With the band Coumbine
+With the band Columbine

 Lujipeka began his music journey with a group of friends he met in 2010 at high school, including Foda C, Sully, Yro, and Lorenzo.
 In 2015, they formed a collective first named VMS, then Columbine.

 The band's inspiration ranges from the music of Odd Future to Boards of Canada, and films like White Trash, Gummo or Takeshi Kitano's movies.
 The collective is autonomous: Columbine produces its own videos, records its music, shoots its clips, and creates its own clothing collections.

 They released their first EP in 2014 titled 2k16.

 Clubbing for Columbine, their first fully self-produced album, was released in January 2016.
 The title references the documentary Bowling for Columbine by Michael Moore about the Columbine High School massacre.
 The eponymous single was certified gold two years after its release, in April 2018.

 Columbine's second project, Enfants terribles, primarily produced by the duo Lujipeka/Foda C, was released in April 2017.
 It is their first release on their label VMS.
 The collective wanted "to make a more constructed, more accomplished album, without the same errors as the first one.
 We wanted to try rock and jazz sounds and create a more introspective project."
 The album debuted at the 8th position on France's Top Albums Chart in its first week of release.
 The group embarked on a national tour with about 40 dates starting in April 2017.
 They performed notably at La Maroquinerie on May 10 and at the Bataclan on November 25.

 Together they released four albums, including their final album Adieu, Au revoir, which was certified double platinum.
 They completed five years of concerts and ended their tour at the Zénith in Paris.

 In 2019 the group decided to split up.
 Lujipeka then launched his solo career.